-- An 8-inch diameter sanitary sewer main will be installed on Wat Road and extended to the east to connect to an existing public sewer main at Gateway Alliance. - An 8-inch diameter sanitary sewer main will be installed on the west side of Wat Road, easterly. - An 8-inch diameter sanitary sewer main will be extended to north of Wat Road. - Tentative locations for sewer service lines for each lot are shown. - Sewer service line taps will not be provided to residents who did not sign the petition for water and sewer extensions. - After the water and sanitary sewer mains along with all water/sanitary sewer service lines - have been installed, the City will reconstruct the roadway.
+- An 8-inch diameter sanitary sewer main will be installed on Wat Road and extended to the east to connect to an existing public sewer main at Gateway Alliance. - An 8-inch diameter sanitary sewer main will be installed on the west side of Wat Road, easterly. - An 8-inch diameter sanitary sewer main will be extended to north of Wat Road. - Tentative locations for sewer service lines for each lot were shown on the exhibits. - Sewer service line taps will not be provided to residents who do not sign the petition for water and sewer extensions. - After the water and sanitary sewer mains along with all water/sanitary sewer service lines have been installed, the City will reconstruct the roadway.

-City cost to extend water and sewer services
+What will it cost the City of Fort Worth to extend water and sewer services?